marjoleinF/gamtree/README.md

 The plots also indicate very similar, but not identical effects.

-We can also compare the predicted vaues:
+We can also compare the predicted values:

 ``` r
 newdat <- eco